 Platform combines, sensors, Artificial Intelligence-based algorithms for decision-making support, interventions (personalized physical exercise programs, nutritional support and counseling, system to correct polypharmacy), monitoring (through sensors-based and self-applied questionnaires) and connection among formal (physicians, nurses, OT…) and non-formal careers (family, friends), able to provide a comprehensive approach to the yet uncovered needs of the user.

-APP: FrailStop
+App: FrailStop

 FrailStop is an innovative project that is changing the way we approach frailty in the elderly.
 Frailty is a health condition that affects many older adults, making them more vulnerable to injuries and illnesses.
 FrailStop is here to make a difference by proactively detecting and improving frailty, and in many cases, even reversing it.